keygen-sh/keygen-relay/README.md

 #### Health check

-The Relay server's health can be tested with the following endpoint:
+The Relay server's health can be checked with the following endpoint:

 ```bash
 curl -v -X GET "http://localhost:6349/v1/health"